David Bowie: Sexuality

-Bowie declared himself gay in an interview with Michael Watts for a 1972 issue of Melody Maker, coinciding with his campaign for stardom as Ziggy Stardust.
+Bowie's sexuality has been the subject of debate.
+While married to Angie, he famously declared himself gay in a 1972 interview with Melody Maker journalist Michael Watts, which generated publicity in both Britain and America; Bowie was adopted as a gay icon in both countries.
 According to Buckley, "If Ziggy confused both his creator and his audience, a big part of that confusion centred on the topic of sexuality."
-In a September 1976 interview with Playboy, however, Bowie said: "It's true—I am a bisexual.
+He affirmed his stance in a 1976 interview with Playboy, stating: "It's true—I am a bisexual.
 But I can't deny that I've used that fact very well.
 I suppose it's the best thing that ever happened to me."
-His first wife, Angie, supported his claim of bisexuality and alleged that Bowie had a relationship with Mick Jagger.
+His claim of bisexuality has been supported by Angie.

-In a 1983 interview with Rolling Stone, Bowie said his public declaration of bisexuality was "the biggest mistake I ever made" and "I was always a closet heterosexual."
+In 1983, Bowie told Rolling Stone writer Kurt Loder that his public declaration of bisexuality was "the biggest mistake I ever made" and "I was always a closet heterosexual".
 On other occasions, he said his interest in homosexual and bisexual culture had been more a product of the times and the situation in which he found himself than of his own feelings.
 Blender asked Bowie in 2002 whether he still believed his public declaration was his biggest mistake.
 After a long pause, he said, "I don't think it was a mistake in Europe, but it was a lot tougher in America.
 I had no problem with people knowing I was bisexual.
 But I had no inclination to hold any banners nor be a representative of any group of people."
 Bowie said he wanted to be a songwriter and performer rather than a headline for his bisexuality, and in "puritanical" America, "I think it stood in the way of so much I wanted to do."

-Buckley wrote that Bowie "mined sexual intrigue for its ability to shock."
-Sandford said, according to Mary Finnigan—with whom Bowie had an affair in 1969—Bowie and his first wife Angie "created their bisexual fantasy".
-He wrote that Bowie "made a positive fetish of repeating the quip that he and his wife had met while 'fucking the same bloke' ...
-Gay sex was always an anecdotal and laughing matter."
-The BBC's Mark Easton wrote in 2016 that Britain was "far more tolerant of difference", and that gay rights (such as same-sex marriage) and gender equality would not have "enjoyed the broad support they do today without Bowie's androgynous challenge all those years ago".
+Buckley wrote that Bowie "mined sexual intrigue for its ability to shock".
+According to Mary Finnigan—a brief girlfriend of Bowie's in 1969—David and Angie "created their bisexual fantasy".
+Sandford wrote that David "made a positive fetish of repeating the quip that he and his wife had met while 'fucking the same bloke' ...
+Gay sex was always an anecdotal and laughing matter".
+The BBC's Mark Easton stated in 2016 that "Britain has become far more tolerant of difference", and that gay rights and gender equality would not have "enjoyed the broad support they do today without Bowie's androgynous challenge all those years ago".